AnuNirmani/WNL-WEB-frontend/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright © Wijeya Newspapers Limited.
-All Rights Reserved.
+Copyright © 2025 Wijeya Newspapers Limited.

 ## Contributing